zjunlp/EasyEdit/examples/PersonalityEdit.md

 ## 🎉 Acknowledgement

-We would like to exprees our sincere gratitude to the excellent work [SERAC](https://github.com/eric-mitchell/serac).
+We would like to express our sincere gratitude to the excellent work [SERAC](https://github.com/eric-mitchell/serac).

 ## Citation